redecheck/redecheck/README.md

 http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html and
 http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html, respectively.
 Instead of downloading the JDK from one of the aforementioned Web sites, you can also use your operating system's package manager to install it correctly.
-After downloading and installing the JDK, you are also likely to have set Java 1.7 (or, Java 1.8) as the chosen Java Development Kit for the ReDeCheck project.
+After downloading and installing the JDK, you are also likely to have to set Java 1.7 (or, Java 1.8) as the chosen Java Development Kit for the ReDeCheck project.
+Please follow the instructions provided by either your operating system or your integrated development environments to accomplish this task.

 ##### PhantomJS